Jyotiba Temple: Location

-Mythology
+Ancient story

-Legend says Vishnu, Brahma and Shiva came together to incarnate as the deity Jyotiba who eventually destroyed the evil Ratnasura.
+Shri Jyotiba or Kedareshvar is an incarnation of Bramha, Vishnu, and Mahesh, part of sage Jamadgni's anger, and shine of 12 suns.
+He is mainly considered as Avatar of Shiva by devotees due to his name Kedareshwar.
+Legend says Vishnu, Brahma, and Shiva came together to incarnate as the deity Jyotiba who eventually destroyed the evil Ratnasura.
 Jyotiba helped Ambabai in her fight with the demons.
-He founded his kingdom on this mountain, and belongs to the Nath sampradaya.
+He founded his kingdom on this mountain and belongs to the Nath sampradaya.
 Lord Jyotiba destroyed Raktabhoja Rakshasa, and Ratnasura Rakshasa thus liberating the region from their tyranny.
 The idol of Lord Jyotiba is four-armed.